UBC-MDS/exploratory-data-viz/chapters/en/slides/module6/module6_03.md

 In Altair, we can create the figure layout by combining the vertical and the horizontal concatenation operators.

+In this slide, we create a pointmap to indicate the total amount of asthma cases in each state, and adjust the size range of the circles to avoid them overlapping on the map.

-In this slide, we create a barplot of the population in each state that we want to place under the two maps.
-But as we can see in this slide, this places the barplot under only the rightmost map.
+Now we would like to place the barplot under the two maps by using the `&` operator, but as we can see in this slide, this places the barplot under only the rightmost map.
 Why is that?

 ---